tiling a bath panel

 Jim

 You can also cut a square out of the ply pannel the size of a couple of tiles ( or however many you feels big enough).
 Then screw some batton behind the access point so the bit you've cut out doesn't fall back.
-Then stick the tiles onto the outcut and use silicone the same colour as the grout in the grout lines to hold it in place.
-Ths way they can just cut the silicone to gain access.
+Then stick the tiles onto the outcut and use Silicon the same colour as the grout in the grout lines to hold it in place.
+Ths way they can just cut the Silicon to gain access.

 I done this for a customer a couple of weeks back in natural stone,i plyed it and screwed it to the battons,there was no real need for an access panel as the taps are in the wall